mwheatley3/do-all-the-surveys/README.md

 ### Notes

-1. In order for this application to run you must have a mysql database server running and have entered the credentials and DB information in config/config.json
+1. In order for this application to run you must have a MySQL database server running and have entered the credentials and DB information in config/config.json

 2. The app is currently being hosted here: https://e-honda-takes-a-survey.herokuapp.com/#/